-If you have already purchased your policy and a ‘Do not travel’ or ‘Reconsider your need to travel’ advisory is issued before you depart, you will not be covered for events relating to that travel advisory if you decide to travel anyway.
-Southern Cross Travel Insurance can only provide cover for cancellation of your journey in this scenario.
+If you have already purchased your policy and a ‘Do not travel’ or ‘Reconsider your need to travel’ advisory is issued before you depart, Southern Cross Travel Insurance can only provide cover for cancelling or changing your journey before you leave.
+This means you will not be covered for events relating to that travel advisory, if you decide to travel anyway.

 If a travel advisory is issued before you purchase your policy, there will be no cover for claims relating to that event as it will not be considered an unexpected event.